bill-ahmed/qbit-matUI/README.md

 * Searching by name
 * Bulk edit (currently delete, more actions are WIP)
 * Sorting by different metrics (name, size, etc.)
+* File System Navigation (easily choose where to save a torrent)
 * A fully material-themed UI
 * ...
 More to come!

 ## Configuration
 This app relies on a couple files to work properly.

+### HTTP_Config
 Under `src/assets/` there are two files: `http_config.json` and `http_config.prod.json`.
 During the production build, the former is replaced with the latter file.

 If you wish to configure your endpoints and other data for dev/prod, do so here.

+### General Config
+Under `src/assets/` there are two files: `config.json` and `config.prod.json`.
+This will store general configuration, such as the delimeter used when parsing file paths (Unix vs. Windows).

 ## Running the App -- Development server
 To install the dependencies, run `npm install` in both the root directory and the `mock_backend/` folder.